KittapatR/LaTeX-documentation-in-summary/README.md

 ## Plan for development checklist
 (28 July 2022)
 - documentation for LaTeXing [Finished: 1/4 parts]
-- conditional paging for list of figures and list of tables

 ## Done!
+- conditional paging for list of figures and list of tables (29 Jul 2022)
 - add `PAGE` to every pages in table of contents, list of tables and list of figures.
 - watermarking in the full report template when the author would like to have `draftreport` option.
 (28 Jul 2022)
 - Update thai article template (TH Sarabun New is required according to this template; 28 Jul 2022)